 Activation-specific platelet inhibitors

-Platelet adhesion to arterial vascular lesions and plaques plays a key role in the complications of atherosclerosis leading to acute coronary syndromes and myocardial infarctions as well as ischemic cerebral stroke.
+Platelet adhesion to arterial vascular lesions and plaques plays a key role in the complications of atherosclerosis leading to acute coronary syndromes (such as myocardial infarctions) as well as to ischemic cerebral strokes.

 Dimeric glycoprotein (GP) VI-Fc (Revacept) is a human Fc fusion protein, which prevents the local activation of platelets at sites of vascular injury, acting like a “vascular coating”.
-This agent was originally conceived in a cooperation with the group of Meinrad Gawaz (now at the Medical Clinic III of the University of Tübingen).
-Efficacy studies showed that revacept resulted in significantly reduced thrombus formation at these sites.
+This agent was originally conceived in a cooperation with the group of Meinrad Gawaz (Medical Clinic III of the University of Tübingen).
+Efficacy studies showed that Revacept resulted in significantly reduced thrombus formation at these sites.
 However, systemic hemostasis is not affected.

 In a first in man study, all doses were well tolerated, no drug-related adverse events occurred, bleeding time was not prolonged.
 No bleeding complications nor platelet depletion (thrombopenia) were observed.
 This drug is now being investigated in larger patient trials.